Azure-Samples/ms-identity-docs-code-javascript/js-spa/README.md

 - microsoft-identity-platform
 name: JavaScript single-page app (SPA) that signs in user
 url-fragment: msal-javascript-single-page-app
-description: This minimal JavaScript application demonstrates usage of the Microsoft Authentication Library for JavaScript (MSAL.js) to sign in Azure AD users (authentication), call a protected web API (authorization), and sign out users.
+description: This minimal JavaScript application demonstrates usage of the Microsoft Authentication Library for JavaScript (MSAL.js) to sign in Microsoft Entra users (authentication), call a protected web API (authorization), and sign out users.
 ---

-# Vanilla JavaScript single-page application using MSAL.js to authenticate users with Azure Active Directory
+# Vanilla JavaScript single-page application using MSAL.js to authenticate users with Microsoft Entra ID

 * [Overview](#overview)
 * [Scenario](#scenario)